 Pro Tip: Many bars charge a cover from 10 pm.
 If you start early, be sure to ask for a hand stamp for re-entry later.

-If you are looking to take a late-night walk on the wild side, head to K-Road (officially Karangahape Road).
+If you want to take a late-night walk on the wild side, head to K-Road (officially Karangahape Road).
 The bohemian neighbourhood stays alive well into the wee hours of the morning with bars, strip clubs, and brothels.
-K-Road is especially interesting on Halloween.
+(K-Road is especially fabulous on Halloween.)

-- Thirsty Dog is a fun place to go for live music or shows.
+- Thirsty Dog Tavern is a fun place to go for live music or shows.

 - Calendar Girls offers an artistic full strip-tease.